 Don’t let me dictate you into believing this, see for yourself:

 - Building chatbots for websites

 - Micro-controller programming

-Picking a good job website and setting up job alerts is likely to increase your odds of getting a good work from home coding or programming job.
+Picking an excellent job website and setting up job alerts is likely to increase your odds of getting good work from home coding or programming job.

 Some of the places that I would suggest include:

-1. Craigslist – Craigslist targets the recruiters in your geographic demographic, so it obviously lessens the competition, which is a great thing.
+2. Craigslist – Craigslist targets the recruiters in your geographic demographics, so it lessens the competition, which is a great thing.

-Here’re some of the common freelance websites to find work from home coding and programming jobs:
+Here’re some of the standard freelance websites to find work from home coding and programming jobs:

 - Fiverr Pro